31 Jul 2014

 Minimalist Photography takes its inspiration directly from Minimalism.

-I am not going to make you deep-dive into the History of Minimalism but here is how it started in-short.
+I am not going to make you do a deep-dive into the history of Minimalism but here is how it started in short.

-Minimalism that literally means "Minimum" or Reduced to Bare Essentials, started as a Reductive Art Movement in the 1950's in United States lead by Minimalist Painter "Frank Stella", who once famously said about his paintings "What you see is what you see."
+Minimalism that literally means "Minimum" or Reduced to bare essentials, started as a Reductive Art Movement in the 1950s in the United States led by Minimalist Painter "Frank Stella", who once famously said about his paintings "What you see is what you see."

-We can conclude, Minimalism anchors Simplicity at its core and It is based on the principle: "That which is less complicated is better understood."
+Minimalism anchors Simplicity at its core and it is based on the principle: "That which is less complicated is better understood."

 In Minimalist Photography, we follow this core Philosophy.